top of page

 Description:

-Against the north wall of the atrium was an aedicula shrine.
+Against the north wall of the atrium stood an aedicula shrine.
 It consisted of a high masonry podium coated in red stucco.
-On the front of the podium was a painted a cylindrical altar with offerings on top.
-Around the altar coiled two serpents.
-Around the top of the podium ran a heavy cornice decorated with a red frieze of moulded stucco.
-On top of the base sat two columns which supported an architrave decorated with a triple band of stucco moulding including a large scallopped pattern.
+On the front of the podium was painted a cylindrical altar furnished with offerings.
+Around the altar were two serpents.
+The top of the podium rawas adorned with a heavy cornice decorated with a red frieze of moulded stucco.
+On top of the base sat two columns which supported an architrave decorated with a triple band of stucco moulding including a large scalloped pattern.
 On top of the architrave sat a flat roof.
-The cella within the aedicula was partially closed off, with walls present on the two sides.
-The back wall of the aedicula was painted with shrubs and birds on a yellow background.
+The space within the aedicula was partially closed off, with walls present on the two sides.
+The back wall of the aedicula was decorated with painted shrubs and birds on a yellow background.
 The side walls were painted in red and yellow imitation marble.
-On the exterior of both of the side walls were painted hippogriffs and two dolphins.
+On the exterior of both side walls were painted hippogriffs and two dolphins.
 The structure dates to the last phase of the house.

 References: